Jay Rantall: AFL career

 Rantall was drafted by Collingwood with their first pick of the 2019 national draft, which was the 40th pick overall.
-Shortly after the draft, he showed his endurance, winning the 2km time trial at the club, marking the first time Tom Phillips lost since 2015.
+Shortly after the draft, he showed his endurance, winning the 2 km time trial at the club, marking the first time Tom Phillips lost since 2015.
 His endurance gives him an advantage towards the end of games, so in the 2020 AFL season he didn't shine as much due to the games being shorter due to the COVID-19 pandemic in Australia.
 In April 2021, After collecting 28 disposals in a Victorian Football League (VFL) game with Collingwood's reserves side, Rantall made his senior debut against Essendon in the annual Anzac Day match, which was the sixth round of the 2021 AFL season.
 During the game he showed promise, but the following week was an unused medical sub.
 At the end of the season Rantall was delisted by Collingwood.

 Personal life

 Rantall currently studies a Bachelor of Exercise and Sport Science/Bachelor of Business (Sport Management) at Deakin University.

+Since then, Rantall has spent time playing in the SANFL and the VFL, most recently playing four matches for Werribee in the 2024 VFL season.
+But in 2025, he was selected to be in Geelong’s VFL side.